 We love our Summer and sunshine here in Boise.
 It’s time to be in the garden, rivers and mountains.
-From late Spring into early Summer the temperature can swing nearly 40 degrees between sunrise and sunset.
+However, from late Spring into early Summer the temperature can swing nearly 40 degrees between sunrise and sunset.
 And then there is that spell in July and August where it hangs out above 100 and never seems to cool off—ack, melt.

 Occasionally, we spend too much time in the sun, or the season changes so rapidly that we have problems adapting.
 You may experience a little summer heat invasion.
 One of the 6 Pernicious Influences of Asian medicine, Summer heat occurs when the weather changes too rapidly becoming hot or you’ve been out in the heat for too long.
 Your system simply has problems trying to handle the excess heat.
 In an extreme form, summer heat can lead to what western medicine calls heat exhaustion or heat fatigue and in severe cases – heat stroke.
 Likely you’ve experienced a little heat fatigue or sun sickness from a long day at the pool or in the garden.
 And for those who have suffered from either extreme summer heat or reoccurring summer heat, you are likely more prone or vulnerable to it until we stabilize their system.
 Speaking from experience here, yes, you can recover and help make your system more adaptable again, but prevention measures are always encouraged.
 Be sure to take the time to help your body ease into the season.
 Here’s how you can tell if you have summer heat.
 PS. if you have a sun burn…you have some summer heat.

 Summer Heat symptoms